OronSoft/mt5-trade-dashboard/README.md

 install winacme: https://www.win-acme.com/

-open the port 80 in windows firewall:
+open the port 80 in windows firewall (used by acme to check the domain):

 <img width="1053" height="328" alt="Capture d’écran 2026-05-30 à 19 53 14" src="https://github.com/user-attachments/assets/1b5e65bc-ee9d-407a-9a63-a9b532db486d" />